sidwellr/schotter/schotter2.md

 use nannou::rand::{RngExt, SeedableRng};
 ```

-Then, near the beginning of the view function where we set up the variables used in the function, we need to create a RNG from the seed, with this statement:
+Then we need to create a RNG from the seed in the view function, before the for loops, using this statement:

 ```
 let mut rng = StdRng::seed_from_u64(model.random_seed);